They've recently been announced (on Weds 7th July 2021): the winners of the 2021 Decanter World Wine Awards (DWWA21).

 - The Larmanela is back!
 The flagship wine - now the 2018 - of Bergerie du Capucin - in Languedoc's Pic St-Loup appellation - returns after a Best in Show at DWWA19 (2016 vintage) and a Gold at DWWA20 (2017 vintage).
 And it hugely impresses again.
 It has all the class of Northern Rhone Syrah (it's 'quite Cornas') but with the extra ripeness and warmth of something just very slightly New World.
 "Lush, inviting black/red.
 The aroma instantly captures a generous sweet oak vehicle for vibrant, plush red fruit and soft fine-grained, velvety tannins.
 African spices, light toasted bread, dark fruit, and well integrated oak with a long finish.
 Some class here!" declared the DWWA21 judges.
 Now in stock.

 - "Captivating dark berry, plum, black cherry and black olive nose.
 Ripe, opulent fruit on the palate with good concentration and freshness, al dente tannins, plenty of textural interest and refreshing acidity.
 Magnificent wine!"
 Does that grab you?
 It grabbed us.
 And we were delighted to see it said of a Rioja from the near sister of Bodegas Olarra, they of the ultra-popular Cerro Anon and Laztana.
 This description is of the Mayor de Ondarre Reserva 2016 from Bodegas Ondarre (their standard Ondarre Gran Res has been a big Exel hit in 2021).
-UK supplies have yet to be released from the winery, but will leave in early October, placing here it here late that month.
-We are taking a waiting list for now and will contact interested customers as it arrives.
+Initial stocks have been and gone; we are now running a new waiting list and will notify customers as it arrives.

 - Taron's Pantocrator, an aged (red) Rioja.
-It's a Gran Reserva in defitional terms, but Taron have moved to the modern era and just given it their own name.
+It's a Gran Reserva in definitional terms, but Taron have moved to the modern era and just given it their own name.
 The previous vintage, the 2005 - yes, 2005 - was a top IWC winner, and the new vintage, from another epic year in Rioja, is again fully on song.
 "This has a lot of age in barrique and bottle, but it still wears it lightly.
 The palate has notes of ripe baked fruit and red berry fruit compote, polished tannins and developed tertiary notes.
 Long, savoury and classy".
-It arrives here 5th-7th October; we are taking orders now.
+Now in stock.

 - Belisario's Verdicchio di Matelica, the Cambrugiano Riserva 2017 shines brightly: "Very fine nose, intense and concentrated with fragrant floral aromas and white peach framed by thyme and rosemary notes with white pepper touches.
 Fresh and lively palate with a spicy finish".
-Italian white fans know Verdicchio is the classiest option out there and this wine fully delivers on point.
+Italian white fans know Verdicchio is the classiest option out there and this wine fully delivers on point (in stock).

 Plenty of these - something for everybody!